Viftrup/viftrup.github.io/_posts/2023-07-23-Cisco-Secure-Client-Cloud-Management-With-SecureX.markdown

 <i>Keep in mind, if you change versions within an deployment which has been rolled out for users, it'll affect the clients once the CM module check-in timer hits.</i>

+On this deployment page you either download the "Full Installer" or "Network Installer"
+- <b>Full Installer:</b> This includes all profiles and modules required by the specific deployment - this will be larger in size than Network Installer.
+- <b>Network Installer:</b> This is an lightweight installer which only contains the Cloud Management module and registration to the SecureX portal.
+Once installed it requests mainfest from SecureX about profiles and modules needed for the specific deployment.

 <b>Recommended resources:<b>